-When the coronavirus (COVID-19) pandemic hit the Philippines, the Banko Sentral ng Pilipinas (BSP) encouraged banks to waive convenience fees for bank transfers until 30 Sep.
-As September comes to a close, most banks that charge through InstaPay and PESONet have also announced that they would resume transfer fees.
+When the coronavirus (COVID-19) pandemic hit the Philippines, the Bangko Sentral ng Pilipinas (BSP) encouraged banks to waive convenience fees for bank transfers for a while.
+As of 5 Apr 2021, here is the full list of all convenience fees for bank transfers.

-List of bank transfer fees starting 1 Oct
+List of bank transfer fees as of 05 Apr 2021

 - G-Xchange, Inc. (GCash) – ₱15